johnramsden/OxCache/docs/EVICTION.md

 * Remove from map
 * Mark chunk None in cache `zone_to_entry` reverse map
-* Keep an invalid queue (priority-queue), with each zone index and its invalid count
+* Keep an invalid queue (priority-queue (max)), with each zone index and its invalid count

 Eviction will:

+* while above low water mark
+  * pop zone from pq
+  * buffer valid chunks
+  * write valids to disk, update map